Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Experimental Evaluation

-As a qualitative analysis, we study our predictions for the PBW application and compare our results with COGCN.
-As seen in Figure. \ref{fig:CHGNN}, we observe that the algorithm with the help of seed input - $S_{list}$ identified five functional clusters 1) Customer, 2) Order, 3) Inventory, 4) BackOrder and 5) Supplier.
-The programs in each of the clusters clearly have very close dependencies within the cluster and seem to be contributing majorly to the common identified business function.
-This can be observed by both the edges among programs within the clusters and also with the program names.
+For our qualitative analysis, we study our predictions for the PBW application and compare our results with COGCN++.
+As seen in Figure. \ref{fig:CHGNN}, we observe that CHGNN using the seed inputs ($S_{list}$) has identified five functional clusters - Customer, Order, Inventory, BackOrder and Supplier.
+The programs in each cluster have very close dependencies within the cluster and contribute majorly to a common business function.
+This is also evident from the similar names of artifacts in a cluster (like \textit{OrderItem}, \textit{Order-table}, \textit{Orderitem-table} in the \textit{Order} service).
 Associated with each cluster is a group of data nodes (\textit{dashed circled}) that interact closely with the programs in their cluster.
 As seen, the \textit{Supplier} cluster has \textit{supplier-table}, \textit{Supplier}, \textit{SupplierBean} and \textit{Populate} nodes.
-We also notice similar patterns in Figure \ref{fig:COGCN}.
-However, unlike CHGNN, COGCN seems to create very skewed clusters - with the majority of artifacts in the \textit{Inventory} cluster and three smaller sized clusters - \textit{Supplier}, \textit{BackOrder} and \textit{Customer}.
-We also find that many of the artifacts that actually belong to the \textit{Customer} service end up wrongly associated with the \textit{Inventory} and \textit{Order} service.
-From this, it is evident that 1) CHGNN is able to correctly group programs and their associated data resources and 2) Clusters in CHGNN are more evenly distributed and more meaningful in nature when compared to COGCN.
-This observation has been validated by one of our SMEs (R1) - \say{CHGNN is better.
-Reason : The clusters are more evenly distributed.
-Customer service came out well with account management (AccountBean, LoginInfo, EmailMessage) contained in it.
-Also in COGCN, Orderbean is assigned to OrderService, but it interacts more with AccountBean.
-But Listproperties \& ImageServlet in CHGNN are out of place.}
+In Figure \ref{fig:COGCN}, we observe that COGCN++ is successful at separating seed sets, as it leverages the seed constraint loss.
+However, we notice the following differences.

-More ablation and qualitative studies for the different applications are presented in the supplementary material.
+1. Unlike CHGNN that creates evenly sized clusters, COGCN++ creates a few \textit{boulder} clusters like the \textit{Order} cluster (having $19$ artifacts) and many \textit{dust} clusters like \textit{Supplier}, \textit{BackOrder} and \textit{Customer} (having atmost $3$ artifacts).
+As explained in Section \ref{sec:tradeoff}, this strategy helps COGCN++ outperform on S-Mod and Coverage but dramatically underperform on NED.
+For the task of microservices partitioning, having skewed cluster sizes may result into few over-utilized services and many under-utilized services - which is not desired.